-The findings we report in this paper challenge the conventional wisdom that higher strength interaction testing is infeasible; we were able to construct 5-way interaction test suites in reasonable time.
-Furthermore, these higher strength test suites find more faults overall, making them worthwhile for comprehensive testing.
-We also find that ordering test suites for lower strengths performs no worse than higher strengths in terms of early fault revelation.
+Therefore, to investigate practical Combinatorial Interaction Testing, we report results for constrained prioritised interaction testing.
+More specifically, we study the relationship between interaction strength and faults found.
+Our findings challenge the conventional wisdom that higher strength interaction testing is infeasible; we were able to construct 5-way interaction test suites in reasonable time.
+We find that test suites constricted to achieve these higher strength interactions do find more faults overall, making them worthwhile.
+We also find that ordering test suites for lower strengths performs no worse than higher strengths in terms of early faults revelation.

-We conclude that future work on interaction testing should exploit the largely untapped potential of higher strength test suites for comprehensive testing, but for 'quick and usable' results (seeking to find the first fault) we may be able to rely on lower strength prioritisation.
+We therefore conclude that future work on interaction testing should exploit the largely untapped potential of higher strength test suites for comprehensive testing, but for 'quick and usable' results (seeking to find the first fault) we may be able to rely on lower strength prioritisation.
 To facilitate replication and to support this future work we make publicly available all data and results for our experiments.

-Our results and test data, together with reports of coverage and fault detection and plots of Average Percentage of Covering-array Coverage for all cases are contained in this paper's companion website: http://www0.cs.ucl.ac. uk/staff/s.yoo/cit/cit.html.
+Our results and test data, together with reports of coverage and fault detection and plots of Average Percentage of Coveringarray Coverage for all cases are contained in this paper's companion website: http://www0.cs.ucl.ac.uk/staff/s.yoo/cit/cit.html.